Latham & Watkins Legal Salary in Greater Los Angeles Area | $225K-$265K+ | Levels.fyi

 The median Legal compensation in Greater Los Angeles Area package at Latham & Watkins totals $265K per year.
-View the base salary, stock, and bonus breakdowns for Latham & Watkins's total compensation packages.
-Last updated: 10/2/2025
+View the base salary, equity, and bonus breakdowns for Latham & Watkins's total compensation packages.
+Last updated: 10/1/2025

 Company